securenetizen/cinematacms/docs/video_preparation.md

 | **Scan Type**    | Progressive (not interlaced)             |
 | **Max File Size**| 4 GB (configurable)                                     |

+Note: CinemataCMS was tested to support encoding Apple ProRes and other professional intermediate codecs.
+However, due to their large file sizes, they may not be the most efficient choice for server storage optimisation.
 ---

 ## 🔊 Audio Specifications